This is documentation for the next version of Loki. For the latest stable release, go to the latest version.

 This feature is an experimental feature.
 Engineering and on-call support is not available.
 No SLA is provided.

-Loki 3.0 leverages bloom filters to speed up queries by reducing the amount of data Loki needs to load from the store and iterate through.
-Loki is often used to run “needle in a haystack” queries; these are queries where a large number of log lines are searched, but only a few log lines match the filtering expressions of the query.
-Some common use cases are needing to find a specific text pattern in a message, or all logs tied to a specific customer ID.
+Loki leverages bloom filters to speed up queries by reducing the amount of data Loki needs to load from the store and iterate through.
+Loki is often used to run “needle in a haystack” queries; these are queries where a large number of log lines are searched, but only a few log lines match the query.
+Some common use cases are searching all logs tied to a specific trace ID or customer ID.

 An example of such queries would be looking for a trace ID on a whole cluster for the past 24 hours:

-With accelerated filtering, Loki is able to skip most of the chunks and only process the ones where we have a statistical confidence that the string might be present.
-The underlying blooms are built by the Bloom Builder component and served by the new Bloom Gateway component.
+With accelerated filtering, Loki is able to skip most of the chunks and only process the ones where we have a statistical confidence that the structured metadata pair might be present.

 Warning